image

 Improved strategic alignment

-Effective programme management ensures that projects and initiatives align closely with organisational goals.
-This alignment results in clearer focus on long-term objectives, better prioritisation of projects and resources, and increased likelihood of achieving strategic outcomes.
+When programmes are well-managed, it can help ensure that projects and initiatives are aligned with organisational goals.
+This can lead to improved focus on long-term objectives, better prioritisation of projects and resources, and a greater likelihood of achieving desired outcomes.

-By maintaining a holistic view, programme managers can guide individual projects towards common strategic targets.
+Programme managers take a holistic view to ensure that individual projects are contributing towards common strategic targets.

 Better resource management